melihkurtaran/medical_image_processing/README.md

 - `medical_imaging_project.ipynb`: This Jupyter Notebook file contains the main code for the entire project.

+## Objectives

+### 1) DICOM Loading and Visualization

+- Load the HCC_007 segmentation and CT images using PyDicom.
+Analyzing the headers of both images to extract relevant information.
+Reslicing the segmentation image based on the DICOM headers.
+Creating a segmentation image with the the tumor region.
+- Generating Maximum Intensity Projections, Applying alpha fusion to enhance image and region visibility, Creating an animation showcasing at 64 projections.

+### 2) 3D Rigid Coregistration

+- ImplementING a rigid motion model for image coregistration using landmarks, evaluating the quality of the coregistration based on MAE and MSE and mutual information.
+- Visualizing the thalamus mask in the input space on various indexes.

 ## How to Use

 1. Clone the repository to your local machine.